 Twenty kilometers from the nearest road in a snow cave carved from a windblown ridge, the intimidating expanse of the glaciated northern Coastal Range fading into dusky blue, Adrien Grabinski ravenously devoured couscous with a foldable two-meter snow pit ruler.
 Prepared in every other possible way for the objective and conditions ahead, he’d forgotten a spork.

 My bivouac roommate and sous chef was a young ski patroller from Shames Mountain Co-op.
-His first season, Adrien pioneered a handful of cutting-edge first descents in the adjacent backcountry, several in the wee hours of the morning before a full day of work.
-The following season he was promoted to ski patrol director—at 21 years old.
+In his first season, Grabinski pioneered a handful of cutting-edge first descents in the adjacent backcountry, several in the wee hours of the morning before a full day of work.
+The following season, he was promoted to ski patrol director—at 21.
 He dumpster dove for bulk groceries, spent nights camped just beyond the ropes, spoke with a quintessential Albertan accent, and may well be the boldest, hardest-charging skier you’ve never heard about.

-Born and raised in Calgary, Adrien was on skis before he could walk.
+Born and raised in Calgary, Grabinski was on skis before he could walk.
 He skied Sunshine Village in his formative years and then, as most promising groms do, began racing.

 But the end result didn’t quite add up.
 His creative passion for skiing flourished beyond gates and manicured courses.

 He walked away from racing and took his skills to big mountain terrain.

 “Understanding all the variables and being confident that your observations are accurate is the only way to truly push your limits [in racing].
 And that’s something I’ve directly carried into my approach to the backcountry and freeskiing.”